proximax-storage/cpp-xpx-storage-user-app/README.md

 ## User Manual

 ### Log In
-When you open the storage tool application for your first time, you will be prompted to create a storage tool account.
+When you open the storage tool application for your first time, you will be prompted to create a storage tool account.<br>
 ![image](https://github.com/proximax-storage/cpp-xpx-storage-user-app/assets/121498420/d079346f-8c39-44e3-9c9e-05387028ff5d)
 <br>Enter your preferred storage tool `Account name`, your `Private key` from your wallet account that have XPX in it, and `Save`.<br><br>